BjornWilliams/DocsVersaTul/docs/source/caching.rst

         Console.WriteLine($"And Person Is: {person.Name}");
     }

+    // main
     using (var container = new IoCBuilder())
     {
-        //Calling the method from the main method CachingTest(container.Resolve<ICacheProvider<Person>>());
+        // calling the method from the main method CachingTest(container.Resolve<ICacheProvider<Person>>());
     }